Alexandrov spaces with maximal number of extremal points: Introduction

-In particular, the number of extremal points in $\mathcal A_g$ does not depend on the choice of $g$. \end{thm}
+In particular if two such actions are affine conjugate, then the number of extremal points in corresponding quotient spaces are equal. \end{thm} \parit{Proof.} Clearly $\mathcal A$ is a polyhedral space and any angle around any face of codimension 2 in $\mathcal A$ is less or equal $\pi/2$, hence $\mathcal A$ is an Alexandrov space of nonnegative curvature.
+Obviously, the image of any singular point is a vertex in the polyhedron $\mathcal A$, and any pre-image of any vertex in $\mathcal A$ is a singular point.
+It remains to note that for any discrete isometric action $G\acts S^{n-1}$ a condition $\diam S^{n-1}/G<\pi$ implies that $\diam S^{n-1}/G\le\pi/2$, hence all vertices in $\mathcal A$ are extremal points. \qeds

-Recall that Coxeter group of an $n$-polyhedra is the group generated by reflections in all its faces; such group comes with an action on $\RR^n$.
-Let us denote by $\Delta^n\acts\RR^n$ the Coxeter action of unit cube.
+Recall that the Coxeter group associated with an $n$-polyhedron is the group generated by reflections in its faces; such a group is defined together with an action on $\RR^n$.
+Let us denote by $\bigoplus^n\acts\RR^n$ the action of the Coxeter group $\bigoplus^n$ of the unit cube.